-The primary task for an NLJD is the discovery of eavesdropping devices, whose giveaways are the signals returned by semiconductor-containing electronic components and by MOM-structures on casings, at junctures, etc. Therefore, particular attention should be paid to scanned areas where responses have been observed on the red led gauge bar alone, and on both red and blue multi-segment LED gauge bars.
+The primary task for an NLJD is the discovery of eavesdropping devices, whose giveaways are the signals returned by semiconductor-containing electronic components and by MOM-structures on casings, at junctures, etc. Therefore, particular attention should be paid to scanned areas where responses have been observed on the red multi-segment LED gauge bar alone, and on both red and blue INPUT LEVEL gauge bars.
 The nature of each such response should be determined and its source identified.

 A strong, off-scale response on one of the multi-segment LED gauge bars may be accompanied by a much weaker one on another.
-As a rule, the former is a true response and the latter a false one; it is advisable to decrease the gain or move away from the target until there is no off-scaling.
+As a rule, the former is a true response and the latter a false one; it is advisable to decrease the gain or move away from the target until there is no scaling-off.

-Small-sized objects should be checked at locations where no response is observed on any of the three INPUT LEVEL led gauge bars, preferably away from large metal structures, pillars, cabinets, safes, etc.
+Small-sized objects should be checked at locations where no response is observed on any of the three INPUT LEVEL multi-segment gauge bars, preferably away from large metal structures, pillars, cabinets, safes, etc.